Building Anaesthesia Training in the ECSA Region

 This Irish Aid funded partnership initiative builds on the established RCSI/COSECSA Collaboration Programme and is project managed by the RCSI Institute of Global Surgery.

-This programme aims to build on local anaesthesia training programmes in the nine CANECSA member countries: Kenya, Malawi, Mozambique, Rwanda, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
+This programme aims to build on local anaesthesia training programmes in the eight CANECSA member countries: Kenya, Malawi, Rwanda, Eswatini, Tanzania, Uganda, Zambia and Zimbabwe.

 This programme is funded by the Irish public through the State's development arm, Irish Aid, as part of the RCSI/COSECSA Collaboration Programme.